awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_S3_Intelligent_Tiering/_index.md

 {{% /notice %}}

 * [AWS IAM](https://aws.amazon.com/iam/) user/role with permission to create/modify an Amazon S3 bucket
+* An object of size greater than 128KB.
+The object will be uploaded to an S3 bucket during the lab.
+You may choose to use multiple objects for the lab.

 ## Costs
 Refer to S3 Intelligent-Tiering [Pricing](https://aws.amazon.com/s3/pricing/) page